pranavl/ARBaseLib/README.md

 the system can operate even when markers on the patient frame are occluded from the view of a tracker.

 ##Installation and Testing
-This project uses the [modified version of the ARBaseLib package](https://github.com/pranavl/ARwinss) of ARToolKit.
+This project is a modified version of the [ARBaseLib package](https://github.com/artoolkit/artoolkit5/tree/master/EclipseProjects/ARBaseLib) of ARToolKit.
 After compiling the ARBaseLib package, this project can be used as an Android Library for use in other applications.

 The Android version of the ARToolKit SDK is implemented using a Java wrapper around native C++ code, compiled using the Java Native Interface (JNI).